uni-hildesheim/SelfAssessment/backend/README.md

 ### Result (v1)
 * POST `/api/v1/result/load`
-  Calculate test result for a pincode and store it in the DB.
+  Load test results for a pincode.
+Returns HTTP 404 if the pin code is invalid.

   Example input: